 Arriving in London, we normally make our way to our accommodation to drop off luggage and settle in for the night (anticipating a long day ahead).
 As for Josh and me, we set off from Shropshire at 5am, to arrive at Olympia at 9.30am, just in time to unload stock, park the van and open the stand in the nick of time.

 Sunday 20th March - A busy start, and it only gets busier as the day goes on.
-My first sale is to the wonderful Mr George Clarke (Amazing Spaces and Shed of the Year), he bought an Original Kadai Firebowl and one of our great new Pizza Ovens, I can't wait to see the pictures from that barbecue!
+My first sale is to the wonderful Mr George Clarke (Amazing Spaces and Shed of the Year), he bought an Original Kadai Firebowl and one of our great new Wood Fired Ovens, I can't wait to see the pictures from that barbecue!

 The day gets busier, an endless stream of happy shoppers and four hours go by, I haven't stopped talking the whole time!
 We are joined by the lovely Charlie, who helps us at shows and is a valued member of the team, always ready with a smile and a head packed full of information.
 We all find a moment to indulge in a selfie :-)

 Not for long though, more shoppers, people everywhere keen to know more about the Kadai Firebowl, stock is flying out (once you see them, you simply have to have one).
 I can feel myself getting dramatic as I talk about how much I love my Kadai, 12 years later and still using it at least once a week.
 It's a great life here for us country folk, I spend my weekends gardening, walking and cooking outdoors, it doesn't get much better than that!

 It's 3pm, three more hours to go but we've had to have a little sit down, all day on your feet can be tiring.
 More brochures needed, we fetch more boxes, and more and more...people are really interested which is fantastic!
 There are so many comments about how great the stand looks, how great the products are, and we have to say, we are inclined to agree.